jrpool/phase-3-challenge-0/README.md

     `npm run lint3`

-3. Perform the provided tests by executing one of the following, depending on the part:
+3. Perform the provided tests (which exist only in part 2) by executing:

     `npm run test2`

-    `npm run test3`

 ## Usage and Examples